-Rwanda is one of the small countries in the African continent located in east and central Africa mainly bordered by Uganda, Burundi, Tanzania and Democratic republic of Congo.
+Rwanda is one of the small countries in the African continent located in the east and central Africa mainly bordered by Uganda, Burundi, Tanzania and the Democratic Republic of Congo.
 Different from many African countries, Rwanda is mainly made up of three groups of people the Hutu, Tutsi and Twa who speak one local language ‘Runyarwanda’, have a common traditional wear known as ‘mushanana’ and generally have one similar culture which is so interesting and amusing.

 In Rwanda, a number of languages are used but the native and official language is Kinyarwanda.
 Other languages spoken in Rwanda include French, Swahili which is mainly used in commerce, also taught in schools as a subject and the main education medium is English which the government replaced with French in 2008.

 There are various foods available in Rwanda which include sweet potatoes, cassava, millet, beans, bananas, plantain just to mention but a few.
 There are a lot of local dishes prepared in Rwanda that include Isombe (dried mashed cassava leaves with egg plants and spinach), Ugali (paste made from maize or cassava and water), Mizuzu (fried plantain), Urwagwa (locally made beer from sorghum or bananas) especially for Rwandan men, Umutsima (a dish of cassava and corn) and many more.
 The commonest drink taken is fermented milk locally known as ‘ikivuguto’ and it is NOT common for the Rwandese to eat fish because of the genocide effect.

 MUSIC AND DANCE